The Girl Who Takes an Eye for an Eye

-The Girl Who Takes an Eye for an Eye (original title in Mannen som sökte sin skugga) is the fifth novel in the Millennium series, focusing on the characters Lisbeth Salander and Mikael Blomkvist.
-Written by David Lagercrantz, this is the second novel in the series not authored by the series' creator and author of the first three Millennium books, Stieg Larsson, who died of a heart attack in 2004.
+The Girl Who Takes an Eye for an Eye (original title in Mannen som sökte sin skugga) is the fifth novel in the Millennium series.
+It focuses on the characters Lisbeth Salander and Mikael Blomkvist.
+Written by David Lagercrantz, it is the second novel in the series not authored by the series' creator and author of the first three Millennium books, Stieg Larsson, who died of a heart attack in 2004.
 The novel was released worldwide on 7 September 2017.

 Plot

-Lisbeth Salander is serving a two-month jail sentence for the crimes she committed while protecting August Balder.
-After threats arise against her, she is transferred to maximum security Flodberga Prison, which she finds rife with corruption.
-She also discovers that Bangladeshi prisoner Faria Kasi is tormented nightly by ruthless prisoner Beatrice "Benito" Andersson.
+Hacker Lisbeth Salander is serving a two-month jail sentence for the crimes she committed while protecting August Balder.
+After threats arise against her, she is transferred to maximum security Flodberga Prison, which is rife with corruption.
+There, Bangladeshi prisoner Faria Kasi is tormented nightly by prisoner Beatrice "Benito" Andersson.

 One day, Salander is visited by former guardian Holger Palmgren.
-During their conversation, Palmgren tells her about a visit he received from a former secretary from St Stefan's, where she was committed as a child, who gave him Salander's medical files which has led him to believe she was involved in something called the Registry.
-Suspicious, Salander forces the Warden to let her use his computer, where she learns the Registry is a secret project that places exceptional children in specific environments to test the effects on their growth.
+During their conversation, Palmgren mentions a visit he received from a former secretary from St Stefan's, where she was committed as a child, who gave him Salander's medical files which led him to believe she was involved in something called the Registry.
+Suspicious, Salander forces the Warden to let her use his computer, and learns the Registry is a secret project that places exceptional children in specific environments to test the effects on their growth.

-Unable to do anything from prison, Salander asks journalist Mikael Blomkvist to investigate in her stead, pointing him to wealthy businessman Leo Mannheimer, whose name was in the Registry file she found.
-During his investigation, Blomkvist learns that Mannheimer had been acting strangely lately and comes to suspect that not only does he have a twin, Dan Brody, but Brody has been going around pretending to be Mannheimer.
+Unable to do anything from prison, Salander asks journalist Mikael Blomkvist to investigate in her stead, pointing him to wealthy businessman Leo Mannheimer, whose name was in a Registry file she found.
+During his investigation, Blomkvist learns that Mannheimer had recently begun acting strangely and suspecting that not only does he have a twin, Dan Brody, but Brody has been going around pretending to be Mannheimer.

 Meanwhile, Palmgren, while going through Salander's file, recognizes the name Martin Steinberg and calls him.
 Steinberg panics and contacts his associate Rakel Greitz who, despite dying from stomach cancer, enters Palmgren's house pretending to be a nurse, poisons him and takes the file.
-Blomkvist arrives too late to save him, but Palmgren tells him to find Hilda von Kanterborg, a former Registry agent whose initials were in the file, before he dies.
+Blomkvist arrives too late to save him, but in his dying breaths Palmgren tells him to find Hilda von Kanterborg, a former Registry agent whose initials were in the file.

-Blomkvist tracks Hilda down and, though she doesn't believe Dan stole Leo's identity, she confirms that they are twins.
-She also tells him that Greitz tried to take Salander away from her family as a child as part of the experiment, only for her to react violently and escape.
-What they don't know is she then hid in a church and saw a statue of a dragon being slain, which inspired her to fight against the unjust and later don her dragon tattoo.
+Blomkvist tracks Hilda down and, though she does not believe Dan stole Leo's identity, she confirms that they are twins.
+She also says that Greitz tried to take Salander away from her family as a child as part of the experiment, only for her to react violently and escape.
+What they do not know is she then hid in a church and saw a statue of a dragon being slain, which inspired her to fight against the unjust and don her dragon tattoo.